-The IRRD instruction is used to read memory data.
+The IRRD instruction is used to read data from Information Row.

 The IRRD instruction code is followed by three address bytes (A23 - A0) and dummy cycles (configurable, default is 8 clocks), transmitted via the SI line, with each bit latched-in during the rising edge of SCK.
 Then the first data byte addressed is shifted out on the SO line, with each bit shifted out at a maximum frequency fct, during the falling edge of SCK.